georgevio/IoT-Embedded/esp-idf/readme.md

 - [ESP-IDF](https://github.com/espressif/esp-idf) (version 4.2 or higher is recommended)
 - Python 3.7 or later
 - Git
-- CMake and Ninja build tools
+- CMake and Ninja build tools, they will be automatically available inside the cmd/powershell window of ESP-IDF.

 ### Initial Setup